DavidDTessier/gcp-certifications/Security Engineer/README-v1.md

   * PAN (Primary Account Number) MUST be unreadible anywhere it is stored.
     * Leverage Cloud DLP to encrypt if needed

-SAQ outlines criteria that you must address to comply with PCI DSS.
+Self-Assessment Questionnaire (SAQ) outlines criteria that you must address to comply with PCI DSS.

 SAQ Types:
 * A: